-Have you recently received a traffic ticket or other moving violation?
+Have you recently received a traffic ticket or other moving violation in Missouri?
 The worst thing you can do is to do nothing!
 Don’t put the ticket in your glove box and forget about it.
 Ignoring a ticket could result in extra fines, court costs, warrants being issued for your arrest, or even jail time.

 Different Types of Tickets

 As you likely know, there are many types of traffic tickets: speeding tickets, failure to yield, running a red light, careless and imprudent driving, causing an accident, and on and on.
 However, of all those different types of tickets, there are generally two basic kinds of traffic tickets that attorneys handle: ones where we have to appear in court, and ones where we don’t have to appear in court.
 Many simple speeding tickets do not require a court appearance, but some others might.